Tips on Trash & Recycling

 - Plastic #1 - #7: Most plastic including soft drink, milk, juice, detergent and shampoo bottles can be recycled.
 Look for the recycling numbers 1-7 on the bottom of the container.
 An exception would be food containers such as the Styrofoam or plastic to-go boxes are not accepted.
 You may leave on any labels, but please remove the lids.
 Please do not include oil, pesticide or hazardous material bottles.
 No plastic bags.

-Republic Services offers a carry-out service for any resident who may be physically unable to move their solid waste and/or recyclables to the collection area.
+Waste Connections offers a carry-out service for any resident who may be physically unable to move their solid waste and/or recyclables to the collection area.
 In order to accomplish this, the trash and recycle bins must be accessible to the collection driver and cannot be retrieved behind fences, in backyards or in garages.
 Collection drivers will retrieve the waste and recyclables in the accessible area, empty into the collection vehicle, and return the bin to the original area.
+To sign up for this free service, please call Waste Connections at 303-288-2100.